telvarost/AnnoyanceFix-StationAPI/README.md

 - Pickaxes are also effective against: furnaces, cobblestone stairs, bricks, redstone ore, iron doors, rails, dispensers, stone pressure plates, and monster spawners
 - Axes are also effective against: crafting tables, wooden slabs, wooden stairs, fences, wooden doors, ladders, signs, pumpkins, wooden pressure plates, jukeboxes, and noteblocks
 - Fences are placeable like normal and bounding box was minimized when appropriate
+- Pumpkins and Jack'o'Lanterns are placeable like normal
 - Slabs can now be placed to create double slabs like modern
 - Placing a block on tall grass, ferns, and dead bushes will now replace the plant block with the block placed
 - Stairs drop themselves